Jerome Pathon

-Jerome Pathon (born December 16, 1975) is a South African-born Canadian American football coach and former wide receiver who played eight seasons in the National Football League (NFL).
-He later was a position coach for both the University of South Florida and University of San Diego football teams.
+Jerome Pathon (born December 16, 1975) is a South African-born Canadian former gridiron football player who was a wide receiver for eight seasons in the National Football League (NFL).
+He played college football for the Washington Huskies, earning first-team All-American honors in 1997.
+Selected by the Indianapolis Colts in the second round of the 1998 NFL draft, he played in the NFL for the Colts, New Orleans Saints, and Atlanta Falcons.
+After his playing career, he was a position coach for both the University of South Florida and University of San Diego football teams.

-Early years
+Early life

+Born in Cape Town, South Africa, Pathon's family emigrated due to apartheid and settled in Vancouver when he was five.
+Pathon initially played soccer and ran track before picking up Canadian gridiron football at 14 years old.
+He was a student of Carson Graham Secondary School in North Vancouver, Canada from 1987 to 1992.

+College career

-Pathon was a student of Carson Graham Secondary School in North Vancouver, Canada from 1987 to 1992 and attended Acadia University in Wolfville, Nova Scotia for one year (1993–94), where he had 44 receptions and 868 receiving yards and was named Atlantic University Sport (AUS) and Canadian Interuniversity Athletics Union (CIAU) Football Rookie of the Year.
+Initially denied a scholarship to several American universities and more local Canadian schools, Pathon attended Acadia University in Wolfville, Nova Scotia for one year (1993–94), where he had 44 receptions and 868 receiving yards and was named Atlantic University Sport (AUS) and Canadian Interuniversity Athletics Union (CIAU) Football Rookie of the Year.

-University of Washington

-Pathon was a standout wide receiver for the University of Washington Huskies, playing three seasons from 1995 to 1997.
-His 73 receptions his senior year still ranks fifth all-time on the Huskies' single season record book.
-He gained 1,299 yards receiving that year, an average of 108.3 yards per game, including 4 receptions for 54 yards in the Huskies' 51-23 victory over Michigan State in the 1997 Aloha Bowl.
+Pathon accepted a chance to walk on for the University of Washington Huskies, where he eventually became a standout wide receiver over three seasons from 1995 to 1997.
+His 73 receptions his senior year was the most in school history at the time and still ranks fifth all-time on the Huskies' single season record book.
+He gained 1,299 yards receiving that year at an average of 108.3 yards per game, both school records at the time, including 4 receptions for 54 yards in the Huskies' 51–23 victory over Michigan State in the 1997 Aloha Bowl.

 NFL playing career

-Pathon was originally drafted 32nd overall in the second round of the 1998 NFL Draft by the Indianapolis Colts.
-He was also selected by the Montreal Alouettes in the second round (11th overall) of the 1997 Canadian College Draft.
-Pathon played 46 regular-season games for Indianapolis (1998–2001) and 45 games for the New Orleans Saints from 2002-2004.
-On December 21, 2003 during his time with the Saints, he scored the touchdown in the famous play known as The River City Relay, which could have led to a tie game, but only for the extra point to be missed by John Carney.
+Pathon was originally drafted 32nd overall in the second round of the 1998 NFL draft by the Indianapolis Colts.
+He was also selected by the Montreal Alouettes in the second round (11th overall) of the 1997 CFL draft.
+Pathon played 46 regular-season games for Indianapolis (1998–2001) and 45 games for the New Orleans Saints from 2002 to 2004.
+On December 21, 2003, during his time with the Saints, he scored the touchdown in the famous play known as The River City Relay, which could have led to a tie game, but only for the extra point to be missed by John Carney.
 He also played for the Atlanta Falcons in 2005.
 He finished with 260 career receptions for 3,350 yards and 15 touchdowns in 99 NFL games played as well as 36 kickoff returns for 773 yards.